nf-core/website/markdown/usage/nf_core_tutorial_creating.md

 ### Making the first release

 Once the pseudo-PR is approved, you're ready to make the release.
-To do this, first bump the pipeline version to a stable tag using `nextflow bump-version`, then open a pull-request from the `dev` branch to `master`.
+To do this, first bump the pipeline version to a stable tag using `nf-core bump-version`, then open a pull-request from the `dev` branch to `master`.
 Once tests are passing and two _nf-core_ members have approved this PR, it can be merged to `master`.
 Then a GitHub release is made, using the contents of the changelog as a description.